 Career Technology Center of Lackawanna County (CTCLC) offers a practical nursing certification program.
 Half of the coursework is in the classroom at CTCLC and the other half is at the Wayne Memorial Hospital and healthcare facilities that include Allied Services, Avenanna Daycare for Medically Fragile Children, Geisinger Community Medical Center, Headstart Centers, and Mountain View Care Center.

-Students are admitted in August of odd calendar years and in March and November/December of even calendar years.
+Students are admitted in August of odd calendar years and in March, November/December of even calendar years.
 Students who apply must pass an entrance exam to gain admission.

 School Overview